SantiJLM/Python-Spammer-and-AutoClicker/README.md

 # AutoClick

-To AutoClick, just select the number of clicks and the delay in MS. Then just click "Go"
+To AutoClick, just select the number of clicks and the delay in MS. Then just click "Go".
+It can reach 8000cps easily just by setting "delay" to 0.

 # Spam